webdood/VIV.AI/README.md

 I used a block of code I wrote several years ago called xScroller for the carousel.
 If I had time, I would most likely adapt the display of the images to use a "CoverFlow" style interface.
 In the code itself, I wanted to illustrate a facility with newer ES6 concepts like Promises and Let and also the use of NODE modules like the REQUEST Object.
-Note that this entire project is versioned under GIT uses NPM.
+Note that this entire project is versioned under GIT and uses NPM.

 I also hope you will appreciate my CSS skills and are familiar with SASS.
 Take a look at viv.scss.
 Also note the tie-in with VIV.AI screen image I got from the website.
 Note the border-radius of input elements and placement relative to your brand.